15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 With its otherworldly hoodoos and magnificent amphitheater that can easily be explored from above, Bryce Canyon National Park is one of the best national parks to visit in December, January, and February.

-In fact, you can even make the argument that the canyon is more beautiful during Utah’s winter months when the bright snow offsets the brilliant orange of the canyon than in the more popular summer months.
+In fact, you can even make the argument that the canyon is more beautiful during Utah’s winter, when the bright snow offsets the brilliant orange of the canyon.

 READ NEXT